top of page

 Volunteer Service

 In the spirit of giving back, Lynne has donated thousands of volunteer hours to worthy organizations including holding executive positions at her local Chamber of Commerce, an energy efficiency rating organization plus an organization researching the impact of severe weather on residential and commercial buildings.
-She’s volunteered at Family History societies, vet clinics, a university plus helped the insurance industry by deploying to the Hurricane Katrina disaster zone to help conduct structural damage assessments.
+She’s volunteered at Family History societies, vet clinics, a university plus helped the insurance industry by deploying to hurricane and hail storm disaster zones to help conduct structural damage assessments.

 Travel